djmikeale/RF23/README.md

 1. `roskilde.ipynb` scrapes selected programme information from the roskilde website
 2. scraped data is written to `output.csv`
-3. new data is manually copied into google sheets, and some vlookup and cmd+c cmd+v action makes things work well enough for the purpose
-4. enjoying and rating some exciting music!
+3. `is_everything_synced.ipynb` compares roskilde-website, `output.csv`, and the google sheet, and makes it easy to add new artists to the google sheet with some crazy cmd+c cmd+v action

 ### installation